Dominus-Draconis/Gregor/README.md

 # Gregor
-This is code for our robot Gregor\n
+This is code for our robot Gregor.
-Gregor is a nice robot
+Gregor is a nice robot.